iHrushikesh/ihrushikesh.github.io/_posts/2015-03-04-Javascript Prototype and __proto__.md

 Conclusion:
 -----------
-Only Functions have prototpe proerty which points to a prototype object which will be used to construct \__proto__ of the new objects derived from that function.\__proto__ is the actual object that is used in the lookup chain to resolve properties,methods, etc
+Only Functions have prototpe proerty which points to a prototype object which will be used to construct \__proto__ of the new objects derived from that function.\__proto__ is the object that is used in the lookup chain to resolve properties,methods, etc.
+P.S.  \__proto__ is depricated so you should use Object.getPrototypeOf(obj) method instead to check the protype.